Ullaakut/disgo/README.md

 ### Output Formatting

 Another feature provided by this package is **output formatting**.
 It exposes six different output formats, which will print an output with a specific color, font-weight and font-style depending on what the output's content should convey to the user.
-For example, if you want to attract a user's attention to an error, you might use the `disgo.Failure()` formatting function, disgo so:
+For example, if you want to attract a user's attention to an error, you might use the `disgo.Failure()` formatting function, like so:

 ```go
     if err := validateConfiguration; err != nil {